oldkingzlwang/Arguin002_Source_Code/README.md

 * Gross, J., Hilton, A., Prissel, T. C., Setera, J. B., Korotev, R. L., and Calzada-Diaz, A. (2020).
 Geochemistry and Petrogenesis of Northwest Africa 10401: A New Type of the Mg-Suite Rocks. *Journal of Geophysical Research: Planets*, 125, e2019JE006225. ```doi:10.1029/2019JE006225```.
 * Elardo, S. M. and Astudillo Manosalva, D. F. (2023).
 Complexity and ambiguity in the relationships between major lunar crustal lithologies and meteoritic clasts inferred from major and trace element modeling. *Geochimica et Cosmochimica Acta*, 354, 13–26. ```doi:10.1016/j.gca.2023.05.020```.
 * Hulsey, C. R., and O’Sullivan, K. M. (2024).
 Petrographic and geochemical analysis of lunar meteorite NWA 11788: Parallels with Luna 20 and the Apollo magnesian granulites. *Meteoritics & Planetary Science*, 1-26. ```doi: 10.1111/maps.14248```.
+* Nagaoka, H., Ohtake, M., Shirai, N., et al. (2021).
+Investigation of the source region of the lunar-meteorite group with the remote sensing datasets: Implication for the origin of mare volcanism in Mare Imbrium. *Icarus* 370, 114690. ```doi:10.1016/j.icarus.2021.114690```.
 * Korotev, R. L., and Irving, A. J. (2021).
 Lunar meteorites from northern Africa. *Meteoritics & Planetary Science*, 56, 206–240. ```doi:10.1111/maps.13617```.
+* Pang, R. L., Zhang, A. C., Wang, S. Z., et al. (2016).
+High-pressure minerals in eucrite suggest a small source crater on Vesta. *Scientific Report*s 6, 26063. ```doi:10.1038/srep26063```.
 * Roberts, S. E., McCanta, M. C., Jean, M. M., and Taylor, L. A. (2019).
 New lunar meteorite NWA 10986: A mingled impact melt breccia from the highlands—A complete cross section of the lunar crust. *Meteoritics & Planetary Science*, 54, 3018–3035. ```doi:10.1111/maps.13406```.
 * Shervais, J. W., and McGee, J. J. (1999).
 Petrology of the Western Highland Province: Ancient crust formation at the Apollo 14 site. *Journal of Geophysical Research*, 104, 5891–5920. ```doi:10.1029/1998JE900025```.
 * Wieczorek, M. A., Jolliff, B. L., Khan, A., Pritchard, M. E., Weiss, B. P., Williams, J. G., Hood, L. L., Righter, K., Neal, C. R., Shearer, C. K., McCallum, I. S., Tompkins, S., Hawke, B. R., Peterson, C., and Gillis, J. J. (2006).
 The Constitution and Structure of the Lunar Interior. *Reviews in Mineralogy and Geochemistry*, 60, 221–364. ```doi:10.2138/rmg.2006.60.3```.